-- 15. Since the enactment of RA 9003, awareness of the threat posed by improper disposal of solid waste to the natural environment has increased, however, enforcement of this legislation varies significantly across and even within LGUs.
-Solid waste remains a major challenge threatening Metropolitan Manila's waterways and severely hampers the optimal functioning of the pumping stations. - 16.
+21. Since the enactment of RA 9003, awareness of the threat posed by improper disposal of solid waste to the natural environment has increased, however, enforcement of this legislation varies significantly across and even within LGUs.
+Solid waste remains a major challenge

+- threatening Metropolitan Manila's waterways and severely hampers the optimal functioning of the pumping stations. - 22.
 Urban drainage has been hampered by the accumulation of solid waste in waterways and at pumping stations, which intensifies the flood hazard and increases the risk of direct damage and economic losses.
-As seen in Figure 2, pumping stations are directly affected by the accumulation of solid waste: numerous pumping stations are functioning at less than their rated capacity, and this is compounded by functional obsolescence. - 17.
+As seen in Figure 2, pumping stations are directly affected by the accumulation of solid waste: numerous pumping stations are functioning at less than their rated capacity, and this is compounded by functional obsolescence. - 23.
 ISF communities are key contributors to solid waste that accumulates in Metro Manila's waterways, but they are not the sole contributor: businesses, both large and small, and residents with land tenure are responsible as well.
-Moreover, while communities along waterways are key contributors to solid waste accumulation, improperly disposed waste within the catchment area of each station ultimately enters the same waterways. - 18.
+Moreover, while communities along waterways are key contributors to solid waste accumulation, improperly disposed waste within the catchment area of each station ultimately enters the same waterways. - 24.
 The specific objective of Component 2 is to improve solid waste management practices within the drainage areas of Project financed pumping stations, building on the existing systems implemented by LGUs, barangays, NGOs, and households.
-This will be achieved through strengthening existing waste collection systems and facilities, improving transport / disposal systems, raising community awareness, and providing incentives for individual behavioral modification. - 19.
-Component 2 will support the following activities: - Strengthening solid waste collection systems, including necessary equipment; - Implementing an incentive-based approach to improve solid waste management efforts; and - Conducting targeted Information, Education, and Communication (IEC) campaigns on solid waste management.
+This will be achieved through strengthening existing waste collection systems and facilities, improving transport / disposal systems, raising community awareness, and providing incentives for individual behavioral modification.
+Component 2 will support the following main activities: - Strengthening solid waste collection systems, including necessary equipment; - Implementing an incentive-based approach to improve solid waste management efforts; - Conducting targeted Information, Education, and Communication (IEC) campaigns on solid waste management; and - Development of an integrated management information system (MIS) and a solid waste master plan for Metro Manila.